Youth Art & Film Showcase for Suicide Prevention

 Calling All Students

-In honor of September Suicide Prevention and Recovery Month, the Marin County Board of Supervisors Intern Team, in collaboration with Health and Human Services and Cultural Services, is hosting a youth arts showcase surrounding mental health and suicide prevention.
-The goal of this event is to increase awareness and conversations around mental health and well-being within Marin through sharing youth art and perspective.
+In honor of September Suicide Prevention and Recovery Month, the Marin County Board of Supervisors Intern Team, in collaboration with Health and Human Services and Cultural Services, hosted a youth arts showcase surrounding mental health and suicide prevention.
+The goal of this event, held on September 25th at Marin Health and Wellness, was to increase awareness and conversations around mental health and well-being within Marin through sharing youth art and perspective.
+We appreciate those of you that came to join us and view and honor these important artists and their art for their insightful and important expression.

-Click on the mountain image or the link beneath it to view the virtual slideshow “gallery” of amazing art received so far: drawings, clay sculptures, paintings, graphic designs, and more.
-You can also view the dance RESCUE that illustrates moving from a dark place to one of inspiration and motivation.
-Thank you to all our young artists who have submitted — you are inspiring!
+Click on the mountain image or the link beneath it to view the virtual slideshow “gallery” of amazing art received: drawings, clay sculptures, paintings, graphic designs, and more.
+You can also view the dance RESCUE that illustrates moving from a dark place to one of inspiration and motivation, the short film STRUM that illustrates the struggles that anxiety and stress create for students all across the world, and how they find ways to stay mentally and emotionally healthy during these hard times, and the short film Sonder that was created to show the filmmaker's vulnerability through a series of personal statements.
+And listen to the heartfelt song Let Them Go, that the artist wrote for a friend who was experiencing depression.
+Thank you to all our young artists who submitted — you are inspiring!

 An individual’s mental health journey can range from wellness, challenges, or crises and may change and shift over time.
 Please share your story through art that reflects messages that are hopeful and focused on what someone can do to help themselves or others and draw from your unique perspective and experience.